ELEVATE-Project/project-service/README.md

              > **Note**: During the first Docker Compose run, the database, migration seeder files, and the script to set the default organization will be executed automatically.
          -->

-8.  **Access The Project Application**:
-    Once the services are up and the front-end app bundle is built successfully, navigate to **[localhost:7007](http://localhost:7007/)** to access the MentorEd app.
+8.  **Access The Project Application**:Once the services are up and the front-end app bundle is built successfully, navigate to **[localhost:7007](http://localhost:7007/)** to access the MentorEd app.
-9.  **Gracefully Stop All Services & Dependencies:**
-    All containers which are part of the docker-compose can be gracefully stopped by pressing `Ctrl + c` in the same terminal where the services are running.
+9.  **Gracefully Stop All Services & Dependencies:**All containers which are part of the docker-compose can be gracefully stopped by pressing `Ctrl + c` in the same terminal where the services are running.
 10. **Remove All Service & Dependency Containers**:
     All docker containers can be stopped and removed by using the `docker-compose-down` file.

     -   **Ubuntu/Linux/Mac**
-        `   ./docker-compose-down.sh`
+        ```
+        ./docker-compose-down.sh
+        ```

      <!-- -   **Windows**